BETSRG/GHEDesigner/docs/examples.md

 - A one-pipe network uses `network.mass_flow_control` to set the distribution-flow multiplier and minimum circulation rate.
 - Compact one-pipe bypass branches are generated automatically for every station and are treated as zero-loss paths.
   Distribution-segment losses are calculated from pipe geometry.
-A GHE's `circulation_pump` data describes only its local borefield and header pressure loss.
+Every GHE in a one-pipe network requires `circulation_pump` data describing only its local borefield and header pressure loss.
 - Building loads can reference a heat pump performance map with `heat_pump_name` or use fixed COP conversion with `heat_pump_cop`.
 - Ordered distribution segments can reference an isolated model in `horizontal_piping` when